rpldy/react-uploady/README.md

 ### Simple Upload Button

-This examples shows how you add Uploady and UploadButton to your app.
+This example shows how you add Uploady and UploadButton to your app.
 This is all it takes to get file uploading to work in your React application.

 ```javascript